bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 4

 Description:
-Displays a list of archives from first-archive to last-archive which must be integers between 1 and 4.
+`CATARV` displays a list of [archives](syntax#archives) from first-archive to last-archive.
 If only one argument is specified, `CATARV` will list information about only that single archive. `CATARV` shows the archive number and if the archive is open it also shows flags indicating the presence of read access and write access, as well as the name of the archive.

 The qualifiers specify how the list is output as follows: